 As compensation for serving on the Board, each of the non-employee directors receives an annual fee of \$10,000, \$1,000 per each meeting of the Board attended, and an additional \$1,000 for attending each committee meeting if such committee meeting takes place on a day other than when the full Board meets.
 The Company reimburses its directors for reasonable out-of-pocket expenses incurred in attending meetings of the Board.
 Each non-employee director of the Company is eligible to receive stock option grants under the 2001 Plan pursuant to an order of the SEC granted in January 2003.
 Each non-employee director receives an option to purchase 10,000 shares of the Company's common stock.
-In additional option to purchase 10,000 shares of the Company's common stock, with the vesting of such option dating back to the date of the 2002 Annual Meeting.
-At the time of each annual meeting of stockholders, each incumbent non-employee directors was \$73,647.
+In addition, each of the Company's non-employee directors who was serving on the date of the Company's 2002 Annual Meeting of Stockholders received an additional option to purchase 10,000 shares of the Company's common stock, with the vesting of such option dating back to the date of the 2002 Annual Meeting.
+At the time of each annual meeting of stockholders, each incumbent non-employee director shall receive an additional option to purchase 10,000 shares of common stock.
+In the fiscal year ended September 30, 2003, the total compensation paid to non-employee directors was \$73,647.